threefoldtech/info_grid/src/farmers/3node_building/gpu_farming.md

 ***

-## Introduction

-### Understanding GPUs:
+## Understanding GPUs

 A Graphics Processing Unit, or GPU, is a specialized electronic circuit designed to accelerate the rendering of images and videos.
-Originally developed for graphics-intensive tasks in gaming and multimedia applications, GPUs have evolved into powerful parallel processors with the ability to handle complex computations.
+Originally developed for graphics-intensive tasks in gaming and multimedia applications, GPUs have evolved into powerful parallel processors with the ability to handle complex computations, such as 3D rendering, AI and machine learning.

 In the context of ThreeFold, GPU farming involves harnessing the computational power of Graphics Processing Units to contribute to the decentralized grid.
 This empowers users to participate in the network's mission of creating a more equitable and efficient internet infrastructure.

 ## Get Started

-In this guide, we focus on the integration of GPUs with the 3Node – a fundamental building block of the ThreeFold Grid.
+In this guide, we focus on the integration of GPUs with a 3Node, the fundamental building block of the ThreeFold Grid.
 The process involves adding a GPU to enhance the capabilities of your node, providing increased processing power and versatility for a wide range of tasks.
 Note that any Nvidia or AMD graphics card should work as long as it's supported by the system.

 ## Install the GPU